 Swept volume can be defined as the volume swept by the engine piston during one stroke.

 Swept volume is also the product of piston area and stroke.

 Clearance volume can be defined as the volume that remains in the cylinder when the engine piston is in the top centre position.

 Clearance volume can also be defined as the difference between the total cylinder volume and the swept volume.
 The space covered by the clearance volume also forms the combustion chamber.

 3. Compression Ratio

 Compression ratio is generally between 12 and 18; however, it depends on the design of the engine.
-Compression ratio outside this ration would either prevent engine from starting or lead to other problems.
+Compression ratio outside this ratio would either prevent the engine from starting or lead to other problems.